benbucksch/jscollection/README.md

   * - fast

 ##### `MapColl`
-  * A `KeyValueCollection` which can hold each object only once.
+  * A `KeyValueCollection` which can map one string or object to another object.
   * Properties:
   * - not ordered
-  * - can *not* hold the same item several times
+  * - can hold the same item several times, as long as the key is different
   * - fast
- * A |Collection| which can map one string or object to another object.
- * Properties:
- * - not ordered
- * - can *not* hold the same key several times
- * - fast

 ##### `DOMColl`
   * A `Collection` which wraps a DOMNodeList.
-  * It is static, i.e. changes in the DOM are not reflected here.
+  * Static, i.e. changes in the DOM are not reflected here.
   * @param {`DOMNodeList`}

+##### `DynamicDOMColl`
+  * A `Collection` which wraps a DOMNodeList.
+  * Dynamic, i.e. changes in the DOM are reflected in the collection and trigger the observers.
+  * @param {`DOMNodeList`}
+  * Not yet implemented

 Operators